jobjo/popper/docs/getting_started.md

 ![image](https://user-images.githubusercontent.com/820478/116917398-842a8780-ac46-11eb-8bfc-154cef57529a.png)

-The function `check` evaluates the property multiple times (300 by default), by drawing different samples and checking the resulting proposition for each of them.
+The function `check` evaluates the property multiple times (300 by default), by drawing different samples and verifying the resulting proposition for each of them.

 !!! note
     In [Popper](https://github.com/jobjo/popper), there is no fundamental difference between unit tests and property-based tests.
 They are constructed and run using the same functions.

-To see what happens when a test fail, here is an example verifying that `List.sort` returns a sorted list, but where the condition does not account for lists containing duplicates:
+To see what happens when a test fails, here is an example to confirm that `List.sort` returns a sorted list, but where the condition does not account for lists containing duplicated elements.

 ```ocaml
 let rec is_sorted = function